-This manual describes TI-RTOS.
-The version number as of the publication of this manual is v1.21.
+This document describes TI-RTOS and contains information related to all supported device families.
+The version number as of the publication of this manual is v2.14.

 Notational Conventions

 This document uses the following conventions:

 Program listings, program examples, and interactive displays are shown in a special typeface.
 Examples use a bold version of the special typeface for emphasis.